jupyter/notebook

 tree-extension (library)

-Shared UI components and styling specific to Jupyter Notebook interface.
+Shared UI components and icons specific to the Jupyter Notebook interface.

 Explore the interactive analysis